Maurizio Lanzaro

 Maurizio Lanzaro (born 14 March 1982) is an Italian football coach and former player.
-He is currently in charge as the caretaker of Serie C club Seregno.

 Playing career

 A central defender, he made his professional debut with AS Roma on a Serie A league game against Piacenza on 9 May 1999.
 He successively moved to Verona in the Italian top flight, and then went on to Serie B teams Palermo and Cosenza.

 He returned in the Italian top flight with Empoli in 2003, and successively with Reggina.
 In 2010 he then moved to Spain to join then-La Liga club Real Zaragoza.
 He retired in 2018.

 Coaching career

-On 28 March 2022, he was named new caretaker of Serie C club Seregno, a club he had joined as a coaching staff member earlier in the summer of 2021, after head coach Alberto Mariani was forced to temporarily relinquish his position due to personal reasons.
+On 28 March 2022, he was named new caretaker of Serie C club Seregno, a club he had joined as a coaching staff member earlier in the summer of 2021, after head coach Alberto Mariani was forced to temporarily relinquish his position for personal reasons.